 What to Look for in a Healthy Brain Snack

-The best snacks for your brain include one or more of these important features, according to Pike, Largeman-Roth and Stewart:
+The best snacks for your brain are often fresh.
+But if you're in need of a snack on-the-go, they should include one or more of these important features, according to Pike, Largeman-Roth and Stewart:

 - Fiber: This indigestible form of carbohydrate is not only filling, but it's also very important in promoting digestion.
 "Fiber serves to fuel a healthy gut microbiome and, in return, can impact the kind of neurotransmitters released in the gut.
 Dopamine is a neurotransmitter that is important for memory, learning and behavior," Stewart says.
 For every 1,000 calories, the U.S. Dietary Guidelines recommend you get 14 grams of fiber.